Whether you should wake a sleeping newborn for feedings depends on the baby's age, weight and overall health.

 Most newborns need eight to 12 feedings a day — about one feeding every two to three hours.
 While waking up a sleeping baby might seem like a bad idea, frequent feedings early on are important for a couple of reasons:

 - Crying is a late sign of hunger.
 The sooner you begin each feeding, the less likely you'll need to soothe a frantic baby.
-Look for early signs of hunger, such as stirring, restlessness, sucking motions and lip movements.
+Look for early signs of hunger, such as hand-to-mouth activity, smacking lips, rooting and stirring while asleep.

 - Frequent feedings support early breast-feeding.
 If you breast-feed, frequent feedings will help you establish your milk supply.